 The building statistics are a complete census.

 Editing is defined here as checking, examining and amending data.

 Every building is checked, and edited if necessary, according to editing procedures; a set of fixed machine and manual checks.
 The variables checked are date, type of building, industry, utility floor space, number of dwellings and dwelling units.
 The editing procedures ensure that obvious errors in the register are corrected.
 The procedures ensure that there is correspondence between the various variables for the same building.

 Totals are calculated by summation.
 Monthly and quarterly series started are seasonally adjusted, while trend-cycle data are published both for utility floor space other than in dwellings and for dwelling units and utility floor space in dwellings.
-The numbers are adjusted for seasonal variations applying the X13ARIMA method with non-fixed seasonal effects and multiplicative model.
-Pre-correction of trading day effects, Easter effects and extreme values if they are significant.
+The numbers are adjusted for seasonal variations applying the X12-ARIMA method within RJdemetra, with non-fixed seasonal effects and multiplicative model.
+Pre-correction for Easter effect.
+Extreme values are corrected if they are significant.

 Agriculture, forestry and fishing building have been included again in the statistics since 1993.
 From 1971 to 1992 these buildings were excluded from the statistics due to the fact that the registration of these buildings failed after the obligation to submit reports was discontinued in January 1970.
 Beginning 1 March 1991 new registration instructions were imposed on the municipalities to report new buildings in agriculture, forestry and fishing to the previous GAB register.

 Before the establishment of the GAB register in 1983, the useful floor space of buildings was used.
 Statistics Norway has calculated conversion factors between useful space and utility floor space for dwellings.
 Based on figures from 2 500 buildings, the ratio between useful floor space and utility floor space was measured, and these ratios are as follows: